DHS COVID-19 PROVIDER RESOURCES // OLTL

 This temporary flexibility does not apply in circumstances where a participant or their representative refuses services due to COVID-19 safety concerns despite the direct care worker(s) being available to provide services.

 Under the participant-directed model, spouses, legal guardians and persons with power of attorney must be enrolled as direct care workers through Public Partnerships, LLC (PPL) and undergo criminal background checks and child abuse clearances as required by law.

 - Respite — Normally, Respite can be authorized for up to 14 consecutive days in an institutional facility and may be increased up to 29 consecutive days, based on need and with the prior approval of the CHC-MCO.
 Temporarily, Respite in a licensed facility may be extended beyond 29 consecutive days with prior approval of the CHC-MCO, in order to meet the participant health and safety needs.
 The need for additional Respite must be a result of COVID-19 and necessary to meet the participant’s health and safety needs.

 [Providers must check with the CHC-MCOs for any additional billing requirements.]

 Expanded Settings Where Services May Be Provided

-- Counseling Services – may be provided remotely using phone or video
+- Adult Daily Living Services — may be provided remotely by telephonic or web-based means.
+See additional guidance.

 Modification of Worker Qualifications